HarrisonSlater/Harri.SchoolDemoAPI/README.md

 This repository is intended as a demonstration of a RESTful API with a SQL Server database focusing on automated testing to validate the API functionality.

 ## WIP - API
-So far the /students/ api is complete: [StudentsApiController.cs](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Controllers/StudentsApiController.cs)
+So far the /students/ API is complete: [StudentsApiController.cs](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Controllers/StudentsApiController.cs)

 Using:
   - [Dapper](https://github.com/DapperLib/Dapper)